WickyPlays/DankaguLike_GLWickyPack/README.md

 ## Featuring

 + AudioSpectrum: allows viewing audio spectrum (visualizer) in-game.
++ BossAttack: a cool boss attack health bar appear upon any charts with attack notes.
 + Difficulty: allows viewing difficulty note at bottom right of screen.
 + DamageTint: allows visible damage tint to players when they miss notes.
 + ArrowPath: a cool moving arrow path on the lane for the flow.